Southwest Adolescent Treatment Alliance

 Part 1: Participants will learn the 2014 American Counseling Association Ethics Code changes and identify ethical issues associated with these changes.
 In particular, ethical issues as they relate to adolescent clients will be addressed.
 Issues relevant to technology, distance counseling, and social media are discussed.

 Part 2: Participants will learn how to consider the science of addiction and the ethical issues the science poses when treating adolescents who suffer with addiction.
 Thorough assessment of arrested development, executive functioning skills, co-occurring disorders, trauma, and stress will be discussed as well as challenges resulting from countertransference, and boundary violations that occur when specifically working with adolescents who struggle with addictions.
-(Presented March 7: 8:30am, 10:45am)
+(Presented March 7: 8:30am, 10:45am) PRESENTATION LINK

 We CAN; Integrating positive psychological principles in adolescent substance abuse treatment: Jayson Pratt, PHDc, Med, LCDC, and Drew Dutton